anamnesis-project/anamnesis-blog/content/posts/charter.md

 - FR15 - The system must have space to contain a microphone.
 - FR16 - The system must have space to contain a sound box.
 - FR17 - The system must have at least 2 spaces to contain a speaker.
-- FR18 - The system must have space to contain a camera.
+- FR18 (Non obligatory) - The system must have space to contain a camera.
 - FR19 - The space that contains the blood pressure equipment should have a little door.
 - FR20 - The space that contains the oximeter and cardiac frequency sensor should have a little door.
 - FR21 - Both doors must lock when closed.